Derick1530/personal-website/content/show-off-your-mind.md

 ---
 title: "Show off your mind"
-description: A mantra that encourages the sharing of constructive thinking in real-time to increase luck.
+description: A mantra that encourages the sharing of creative thinking in real-time to increase luck.
 updatedAt: 2022-07-31
 type: Thought
 ---